 H-1Bs for Academic Positions

 Cornell will file H-1B petitions only for academic positions.
 In most cases, these positions require a Ph.D.
-Refer to the list of approved academic titles.
+Refer to the policy and list of approved academic titles.

 How to Apply for H-1B